 Take a look at this picture:

-The above picture is of the arch of Constantine in Rome.
-This arch is a type of triumphal arch that is situated between the Colosseum and Palatine Hill.
-The purpose of this triumphal arch (or indeed any triumphal arch) is to serve as a gateway for the victorious Roman army when it came back home after winning a war.
+That is the Arch of Constantine in Rome, a type of triumphal arch that is situated between the Colosseum and Palatine Hill.
+A triumphal arch served as a gateway for the victorious Roman army when it came back home after winning a war.

-This particular arch was erected to celebrate the victory of Constantine I’s victory over the tyrant ruler Maxentius in the Battle of Milvian Bridge in 312 AD.
-The arch shows a beautiful collage of the past Roman emperors who had ruled before Constantine.
+This particular one was erected to celebrate the victory of Constantine I’s victory over the tyrant ruler Maxentius in the Battle of Milvian Bridge in 312 AD.
+On it are beautiful collages of the past Roman emperors who had ruled before Constantine.
 It is easy to imagine Constantine walking with his chest filled with pride as he walked through the arch, the emperors of yore congratulating him on his supreme victory.

 These parts of a building (most commonly seen in the construction of arches or domes) have a name—spandrels.
 As formally defined by the Oxford Dictionary, a spandrel is “the almost triangular space between one side of the outer curve of an arch, a wall, and the ceiling or framework.”

 The makers of the arch probably didn’t design the empty triangles on the corners specifically for Constantine’s happiness.
 How could you allow Constantine to enter through a plain-faced arch?
 How embarrassing!

 Spandrels are seen everywhere in architecture, but spandrels don’t only exist in man-made structures; they are found in nature as well!

 In 1979, two evolutionary biologists (among various other titles), Stephen Jay Gould and Richard Lewontin, published a paper titled “The Spandrels of San Marco and the Panglossian Paradigm: A Critique of the Adaptationist Programme”.